 Kaiser Permanente Santa Rosa Medical Office Building

 Integral Group provided a suite of engineering and consulting services for this new three-story medical office building.
-The project is LEED Platinum certified and was also deemed Zero Net Energy Measured + Verified after completing a 12-month operation monitoring period.
+The project is the first medical office building to be LEED Zero Energy certified, and one of the first LEED Zero Energy certified projects in the country.
 As anticipated through Integral’s modeling efforts, the photovoltaic (PV) energy produced and captured on-site exceeds the amount of energy used during full occupancy.
-The building’s all-electric operation signifies that it is Net Zero Carbon as well.
+The building’s all-electric operation signifies it is Net Zero Carbon as well.

-Thermodynamically zoned heat pumps saved one million dollars in HVAC construction costs.
+Thermodynamically zoned heat pumps saved one million dollars in HVAC construction costs by eliminating large amounts of pipes.
 Other sustainability measures include electro-chromic glazed glass, photovoltaic panels, building orientation optimization, and water conservation including landscaping with drought-tolerant native plants watered by weather-based drip irrigation.

 Collaboration and pre-fabrication were key in this design-assist delivery.
 Integral Group coordinated with the contractor team during the design phase to provide fully-coordinated construction documents, eliminating shop drawings and value-engineering, and expediting construction.

-The building includes facilities for primary care including family medicine, health education, obstetrics, gynecology, dermatology and podiatry, and supporting imaging, laboratory and pharmacy units.
+The building includes facilities for primary care including family medicine, health education, gynecology, and supporting imaging, laboratory and pharmacy units.